How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 • Handle the actual wedding day so you can enjoy it

-Think of it as hiring a stage manager for your production - you've cast the show, they just make sure everyone hits their marks.
+You're NOT getting vendor recommendations, design help, or someone to negotiate contracts.
+Think of it as hiring a stage manager for your production.
+You cast the show, and they just make sure everyone hits their marks.

-Partial Planning ($7,000 - $12,000)
+Partial Planning ($6,000-$12,000)

-For the "I want to be involved but also need help, please" couples
+For the "I want to be involved but also need help, please" couples.

 This is like having a planning buddy who's way better at planning weddings than you.
+You're splitting the work, but they're handling the stuff that makes your head hurt.
+They'll:

 • Give you their vendor speed-dial list (the good ones who won't ghost you)